Immigration on the US-Mexico border

 Scholarships are available to help offset the cost of an Immersion Project.
 Read carefully the criteria for financial awards and follow directions for completing the application.
 For consideration, complete the Financial Award Application and email it to Immersion_Projects@gettysburg.edu.
 See application for detailed information.
-Application Deadline: TBD by 4:00PM.
+Application Deadline: October 8, 2021 by 4:00PM.

 Mandatory Orientation Session

-All Winter project participants are required to attend a mandatory orientation session held on early November.
+All Winter project participants are required to attend a mandatory orientation session held in November.
 Email reminders will be sent to participants.
 Participants will meet other project members, receive important paperwork, and discuss requirements and goals of Immersion Projects.